britram/taps-transports/draft-ietf-taps-transports-04.md

  use of UDP is provided in{{RFC5405}}.
 UDP is widely implemented and widely used by common applications, especially DNS.

-[EDITOR'S NOTE: Kevin Fall signed up as a contributor for this section.]

 ### Protocol Description

 UDP is a connection-less protocol which maintains message boundaries,